On time-consistent equilibrium stopping under aggregation of diverse discount rates

-Here, $(X_t^x)_{t\geq 0}$ is the underlying state process with the initial value $X^x_0=x$ and $g(x)$ is the payoff function.
-To capture diverse discount rates from the group members and reflect their impacts in determining the stopping policy, we introduce the random variable discount rate $\rho$ with the distribution function $F_{\rho}(r)$.
-In addition, we employ an attitude function $\phi(x)$ to depict whether the social planner puts more weight on the larger or the smaller discount rates in evaluating the expected profit (see Remark \ref{rem-phi}).
-Due to the nonlinear nature of the double-expectation in \eqref{stopping-pb}, the optimal stopping problem fails to be time consistent.
+Meanwhile, it is worth noting that the problem formulation in \eqref{stopping-pb} is also directly applicable to a single agent's optimal stopping problem when the decision maker is uncertain about his subjective discount rate, which is a type of optimal control problems under model ambiguity.
+In this regard, our choice of aggregation preference in \eqref{stopping-pb} is akin to the smooth ambiguity preference under model uncertainty coined by \cite{Klibanoff05} and \cite{Klibanoff09}, where the attitude function $\phi(x)$ in \eqref{stopping-pb} over the possible values of the discount rate coincides exactly with the ambiguity aversion function proposed in \cite{Klibanoff05} and \cite{Klibanoff09} to measure the decision maker's attitude towards different levels of model parameters; see Remark \ref{rem-phi} for more detailed discussions. }

+Due to the nonlinear nature of the double expectation in \eqref{stopping-pb}, the optimal stopping problem fails to be time consistent.
 That is, an optimal strategy for today may not retain optimal at future dates so that our future selves may deviate from the optimal strategy that we set out to follow today.
 As proposed in \cite{Strotz}, a more meaningful solution to the time inconsistent problem is the consistent planning: the agent chooses the best present action today by taking the future obedience as a constraint such that all future selves will not overturn the current plan.